Find Grad Schools

 14% Racial-Ethnic Minorities*

 The 14th most popular school in the country for assessment majors who are seeking their master's degree is Campbellsville University.
 Each year, around 12,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $24,900 per year, while in-state graduate students, on average, pay $8,473 per year.
-The assessment program at Campbellsville University awarded 14 master's degrees during the 2020-2021 school year.
-About 71% of this group were women, and 14% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $25,600 per year, while in-state graduate students, on average, pay $8,904 per year.
+During the most recent year for which we have data, 14 people received their master's degree in assessment from Campbellsville University.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 83% were women.

 #15